cozy/cozy-guidelines/README.md

 ### Breaking change

 Following the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), each commit introducing a breaking change must have a `BREAKING CHANGE: description`.
 The description should contain a migration path, i.e. a way to overcome the change for the apps using the impacted code.

+## Commit separation

+We split commit to have unit commit.
+One commit for package update, then one commit for the feature for example.
+This way, reading commit history or reverting commit will be more simple.

 # Pull requests